 In the fall, 2005, the Research Policy Committee - the University standing Committee charged with making recommendations to the Provost regarding policies concerning research - joined forces with the Office of the Provost and the Office of Undergraduate Research and Scholarly Activity to begin a presentation series that highlights the individual research agendas of MSU's faculty and staff.
-The presentations, which take place on the 1st Wednesday of each month at 12:30 p.m. minus June-August and January, features one presenter and a lunch (resources allowing) compliments of the Provost.
+The presentations, which take place each month at 12:30 p.m., features one presenter and a lunch (resources allowing) compliments of the Provost.
 The location varies.
 Anyone interested in presenting at a Brown-Bag is encouraged to share that interest with Dr. Bertus Ferreira, Professor of Criminal Justice, who handles scheduling presenters.
 All other questions regarding the series should be directed to Jody Cofer.

 Past Presenters/Presentations Include: